laffan/memory-ship/README.md

 The only nonstandard packages being used (I think) are zmq and pySerial.
 PySerial might need you to _uninstall_ the existing serial interface (`pip uninstall serial`) before installation (`pip install pyserial`)

 ### Arduino
-The only special treatment here is for getting the TrinketM0s up and running which [Adafruit has a whole guide on](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/arduino-ide-setup).
+The only special treatment here is teaching your Arduino IDE to talk to TrinketM0s (if you want to make a change) which [Adafruit has a whole guide on](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/arduino-ide-setup).

 ### Usage